Geology Determines Destiny

 Here are some things I learned that you may not have heard about...

 We’ve all grown up believing the depth of Hells Canyon is primarily a product of Idaho’s largest river, but the Snake River came late to the party.
 The depth of Hells Canyon is more a product of tectonic plates and uplifting of the nearby mountains.
 And, the Hells Canyon waters likely flowed south, not north.
-"If you look at all the tributaries to the Snake River in the southern part of Hells Canyon," says Professor Bill Bonnichsen, "they actually are flowing toward the south.
+"If you look at all the tributaries to the Snake River in the southern part of Hells Canyon," says Professor Bill, "they actually are flowing toward the south.
 The whole thing was going to the south.”
 Some geologists argue that the Salmon River was once Idaho’s major river, with a much shorter Snake River a tributary to the River of No Return.

 Geologists call it the Basin and Range Province.
 You know you’re there when you see long flat valleys with parallel mountain ranges on each side.
 Those are the signs of an active earthquake zone, and Idaho has one of the most active.
 It’s where you can feel what happens when rocks are stretched to the breaking point.
 Challis and Mackay experienced that on October 28, 1983.
 “Every rock has its breaking point,” said Professor Martha Godchaux, “and when it breaks, that’s when you have an earthquake.”

-I learned that the mass of rock in the center of the state – the batholith -- stopped rising about 5 to 9 miles underground.
+I learned that the mass of rock in the center of the state – the batholith -- stopped rising about 5 to 10 miles underground.
 That’s where the molten rock reached its buoyancy and started to cool.
 In other words, what we know today as the Sawtooth Mountains couldn’t even make an appearance until the miles of earth above it disappeared.
 "Either part of it just physically slides off, or part of it erodes away," explains Professor Bill.
 "In the case of central Idaho, both processes have occurred.”
 Only then could glaciers and wind and rain shape what we see today.

 I learned that Idaho was once ocean front property.
 The slowly moving Pacific tectonic plate reeled Oregon in from the south Pacific and docked it on the west side of Idaho.
 That plate has continued to slide under the North American plate, creating immense heat and pressure directly under Idaho and making this part of the world such an interesting geologic region.
-As Professor Marty stated, “This is a fabulous state for a geologist to work in.
-I can’t think of another state that has anything better than we have here.
-Without having to walk very far, you can go from two billion years ago to today.”

 --------------------------------------------